nuagenetworks/nuage-metroae/UPGRADE.md

 ./metro-ansible build_upgrade.yml
 ```

-2. Run health checks on VSD and VSC
+2. Run health checks on VSD,VSC and VSTAT
 ```
 ./metro-ansible vsd_health.yml
 ./metro-ansible vsc_health.yml
+./metro-ansible vstat_health.yml
 ```
-Any reported error should carefully be checed before proceeding with the next steps.
+Any reported error should carefully be checked before proceeding with the next steps.

 These health checks can be ran at any time of the upgrade process.